 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Christopher Robin (Ewan McGregor) is at a very difficult point in his career.
 The company he works for is facing financial hardship and Christopher’s team is facing potential layoffs.
 He has been tasked by his boss to work through the weekend to find places in the budget to cut costs.
 If he cannot save the company enough money, many of his employees will be let go.
-If that was not stressful enough, Christopher has to cancel his weekend getaway with his wife and daughter.
+If that was not stressful enough, this weekend work has forced Christopher to cancel his weekend getaway with his wife (Hayley Atwell) and daughter, and his wife had already been frustrated with the amount of hours he had been putting in at work.

 Meanwhile, in Hundred Acre Wood, Winnie-the-Pooh (Jim Cummings) has woken up to find that all of his friends are missing.
-He searches everywhere and, when he finds no one, he decides to go through the door that Christopher Robin used to come through decades earlier.
-Once Pooh arrives in London, he discovers that Christopher Robin is much different than when he last left the Hundred Acre Wood.
+He searches everywhere, and when he finds no one, he decides to go through the door that Christopher Robin once used to enter the Hundred Acre Wood decades earlier.
+Once Pooh arrives in London, but he discovers that Christopher Robin is much different than when he last left the Hundred Acre Wood.
 Christopher Robin has grown up.
 He has a wife, a child that he hardly spends time with, a job that keeps him busy, and he no longer has the time or desire to play.
-Pooh needs Christopher’s help to find his friends, but Christopher may need his help even more.
+Pooh needs Christopher’s help to find his friends, but Christopher may need Pooh's help even more.

 The Pros & Cons